alijatoi/Digital-Certificate-Using-Python/README.md

 #### Create a folder named as "pictures" where generated certificates will be saved
 #### if you are changing the certificate image, change the xy cordinates according to your certificate image location of name position

+#### Make sure you are Running the Main Python Code in Administrator Mode /
+#### Opening the Code Directory in Administrator Mode So that Writing permission is granted in the pictures folder

 Run the Code and you are good to go